Human Amyotrophic Lateral Sclerosis iPSC-Derived Models - ALS Disease Models

 At NeuroProof, we employ a rigorous assay validation strategy encompassing constructed, face, and predictive validation methods to ensure the reliability and relevance of our models.

-Our primary focus is on the use of human-induced pluripotent stem cell (iPSC)-derived spinal motor neurons, offering a versatile platform for modeling ALS pathology and conducting phenotypic screening.
+Our primary focus is on the use of induced pluripotent stem cells (iPSC)-derived spinal motor neurons from human origin.
+They offer a versatile platform for modeling ALS pathology and conducting phenotypic screening.
+These cells are available in co-culture models with astrocytes and microglia.

 Key Mutations and Mechanisms: